Transition metal indenyl complex

 In organometallic chemistry, a transition metal indenyl complex is a coordination compound that contains one or more indenyl ligands.
 The indenyl ligand is formally the anion derived from deprotonation of indene.
 The η^{5}-indenyl ligand is related to the η^{5}cyclopentadienyl anion (Cp), thus indenyl analogues of many cyclopentadienyl complexes are known.
 Indenyl ligands lack the 5-fold symmetry of Cp, so they exhibit more complicated geometries.
 Furthermore, some indenyl complexes also exist with only η^{3}-bonding mode.
 The η^{5}- and η^{3}-bonding modes sometimes interconvert.

-Preparation and structure

-Indene is deprotonated by butyl lithium and related reagents to give the equivalent of the indenyl anion:
+Synthesis